NLewe/Bayes-interaction-niche/README.md

 written by: Natascha Lewe

-NOTE: THIS IS R CODE FOR A MANUSCRIPT IN THE FIRST SUBMISSION STAGE TO THE JOURNAL ECOLOGY.
+NOTE: THIS IS R CODE FOR A MANUSCRIPT IN THE RE-SUBMISSION STAGE TO THE JOURNAL ECOLOGY.
 The recommended start point to use the data is from Part4, i.e. downloading the phyloseq files directly.

 This repository contains the meta data, the R scripts and intermediate results/data files for the above submission of the manuscript:

 Lewe, Natascha; Keyzers, Robert A.; Tylianakis, Jason M.; Deslippe, Julie R. (2024).
 Plant interaction traits determine the biomass of arbuscular mycorrhizal fungi and bacteria in soil.
 Ecology